 tbl_name ...
 TABLESPACE [=]

 to add tables

 to the tablespace.
 For more information, see

 This statement is used to create a tablespace, which can contain

-one or more data files, providing storage space for MySQL Cluster
+one or more data files, providing storage space for NDB Cluster

 One data file is created and added to the tablespace using this